johnknott/smartos/README.md

   # Create a VM as defined in the manifest
   vmadm! "create -f /tmp/machine.json"

-  # Run an aribtrary command.
+  # Run an abitrary command.
 Result is mapped to boolean.
   svcprop '-c -p general/enabled system/cron:default'
   # => true
 end